Photography

 Tell the story behind the piece if you have one.

-Provenance matters more than most sellers realize.
+Ownership history matters more than most sellers realize.
 A piece acquired directly from the artist, purchased at a notable event, or documented through a publication or exhibition commands more bidder confidence and often stronger final results.
-If you have this history, document it.
+If you have this history, share it.

 "Acquired directly from the artist at a 2022 regional event.
 Signed on the base.
 Piece is featured in a social media post on the artist's verified account from April 2022 (link available on request).
 Single-owner from acquisition."